The controller server errors are logged in

 /var/log/tower.
 Supervisors logs can be found in

 /var/log/supervisor/.
 Nginx web server errors are logged in the httpd error log.
-Configure other Tower logging needs in
+Configure other controller logging needs in

 sosreport is a utility that collects diagnostic information for Support to be able to use to analyze and investigate the issues you report.
 To properly provide Technical Support this information, refer to the Knowledgebase article for sosreport from the Red Hat Customer portal to perform the following procedures: